Pat Finucane: Background

-Finucane was born into a prominent republican family on the Falls Road, Belfast.
-He was the eldest child, with six brothers—John, Liam, Gerard, Seamus, Martin and Dermot–and a sister, Rosaleen.
-At the start of the Troubles, his family was forced out of their home.
+Finucane was born into a prominent republican family on Falls Road, Belfast.
+He was the eldest child of eight, with six brothers—John, Liam, Gerard, Seamus, Martin and Dermot–and a sister, Rosaleen.
+In August 1969, at the start of the Troubles, his family was forced out of their home between Shankill Road and Falls Road, Belfast.
 He graduated from Trinity College Dublin in 1973.
-One of his brothers, John, a Provisional Irish Republican Army (IRA) member, was killed in a car crash in the Falls Road in 1972.
-Another brother, Dermot, successfully contested attempts to extradite him to Northern Ireland from the Republic of Ireland for his alleged part in the killing of a prison officer; he was one of 38 IRA prisoners who escaped from the Maze in 1983.
-A third brother Seamus was the fiancé of Mairead Farrell, one of the IRA trio shot dead by the Special Air Service (SAS) in Gibraltar in March 1988.
+One of his brothers, John who was a Provisional Irish Republican Army (IRA) member, was killed in a car crash on Falls Road in 1972.
+Another brother, Dermot, successfully contested attempts of extradition to Northern Ireland from the Republic of Ireland for his alleged part in the killing of a prison officer; he was one of 38 IRA prisoners who participated in the Maze Prison escape in 1983.
+A third brother, Seamus, was the fiancé of Mairead Farrell, one of the participants killed in Operation Flavius by the Special Air Service (SAS) in Gibraltar in March 1988.
 Seamus was the leader of an IRA unit in west Belfast before his arrest in 1976 with Bobby Sands and seven other IRA men, during an attempt to destroy Balmoral's furniture store in south Belfast.
 He was sentenced to 14 years' imprisonment.